mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 of "<Your Music Folder>/Mixxx/Recordings".
 New recordings are automatically saved in this folder as well as CUE files if you choose to create them in the recording preferences.

-Switch to the "Recording" sidebar item, then click the "Start Recording".
+Switch to the "Recording" sidebar item, then click the "Start Recording" button.
 Alternatively you can click “Options” on the menu bar and click “Record Mix”.
-While recording, Mixxx displays how much data has been recorded.
+Mixxx records the audio you hear from the speakers including the microphone.
+While recording, a text displays how much data has been recorded.
+If your mix is done, click the "Stop recording" button.